The business benefits to entering – and winning – the Global Good Awards are numerous:

 - All short-listers and winners receive a certificate authenticating their hard work;

-- Winners receive a unique piece of wall art, specifically designed and hand-made for the National CSR Awards;
+- Winners receive a unique piece of wall art, specifically designed and hand-made for the Global Good Awards;

 - There’s the value of an entry’s benchmarking aspect because the application process can often force you to look at your business from a different perspective and compare yourself to your competitors.